-As mentioned above, the law was clearly determined regarding the question of relationship; but Rabbi Uziel nonetheless found it appropriate to deliberate over its foundations in his responsum to Rabbi Auerbach.
-It is on the basis of his understanding of the foundations of the law concerning the relationship of the son of a Jewish man and a gentile woman that he determines the question of the obligation to child support.
-Our main interest in this article is regarding the decisions that deal directly with the obligation for child support, and hence we will be brief in the presentation of Rabbi Uziel’s conclusions about the question of relationship.
+As mentioned above, the law on this matter was clearly determined.
+Nonetheless, in his responsum to Rabbi Auerbach, Rabbi Uziel thought it appropriate to deliberate over the law’s foundations.
+Based on his understanding of the underlying principles of this law (the relationship of the son of a Jewish man and a gentile woman) he determines the question of the obligation to child support.
+Our main interest in this article is regarding the decisions that deal directly with the obligation for child support, and hence we will be brief in our presentation of Rabbi Uziel’s conclusions about the question of relationship.

-According to the opinion of Rabbi Uziel, the relationship of the son of a Jewish man and a gentile woman follows the mother not because of a fence against assimilation which seeks to separate the Jewish man from the gentile woman and the children, but rather because in every instance where a couple cannot be married, the child’s (legal) identity follows the mother (he bases his words upon the Babylonian and Jerusalem Talmuds and upon the words of Maimonides).
-The determination that the relationship of the children is an outgrowth of the possibility of marriage (or lack thereof) and not a fence against assimilation allows for the father to be obligated in child support of his child born to a gentile woman.
-This is because the obligation of child support perforce causes a connection between the father and the children, and if the Torah had wanted to completely separate the father from his child, the obligation of child support would have adversely impacted upon the Torah’s teaching.
+According to Rabbi Uziel, the maternal attribution of the son of a Jewish man and a gentile woman is not meant as a safeguard against assimilation—a means of separating a Jewish man from a gentile woman and the children.
+Rather it is every instance where a couple cannot legally marry, the child’s (legal) identity follows the mother (Rabbi Uziel bases this on the Babylonian and Jerusalem Talmuds and Maimonides).
+Rabbi Uziel’s ruling—that the attribution of children is a consequence of the possibility of marriage (or lack thereof) and not a safeguard against assimilation—allows for the father to be obligated in child support of a child born to a gentile woman.
+The obligation of child support perforce creates a bond between a father and his children.
+Had the Torah wanted to completely separate the father from his child, the obligation of child support would have adversely impacted upon the Torah’s teaching.